DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 >
 > The area within the cloud of fog is heavily obscured.
 If the players investigate, they find that a five-foot-diameter stone of smooth, black onyx is half-buried at the center of the circle.
 The stone has no visible marks or symbols upon its surface, and is impervious to all damage and attempts to move it.
 >
-> The stone is the door to a secret demiplane that contains the Elder Wisp, one of the three profane leeches that Strahd set to consume the energies of the Fanes.
-To open it, the players will need to cut its surface with the cursed dagger of Leo Dilisnya, which they can obtain from the sarcophagus of the Vampyr in the Amber Temple.
-See [[Arc U - The Amber Temple]] and [[Arc Y - The Ladies of the Fanes]] for more information about Leo Dilisnya’s dagger and the Mountain Fane.
->
 > One minute after the players enter the cloud of fog, their presence draws the attention of four **vampiric mists** (<span class="citation">Mordenkainen Presents: Monsters of the Multiverse, p.
 250</span>).
 The mists swirl about the players lazily for three rounds, after which one mist attempts to use a single ***life drain*** attack on the nearest player, like a shark inquisitively nipping its prey.
 If the players remain within the fog, all of the vampiric mists attack the following round.
 ## H7a.
 Raiding the Windmill
 The players can obtain the hags' true names by retrieving the contract from the locked stone compartment in the millstone in <span class="citation">O2.
 Bone Mill (p.
 127)</span>.